BSchoolland/translator-app/README.md

 2. Open your browser and navigate to `http://localhost:3000` to access the application.

+3. Connect more devices to the same network and navigate to `http://<your_local_ip>:3000` to access the application from other devices.
+You can find your local IP address by running `ipconfig` on Windows or `ifconfig` on macOS/Linux.

 ## Project Structure

 - `server.js`: Main server file that runs the Express web server.